microsoft/vscode-docs/docs/languages/javascript.md

 ![JavaScript intellisense animation](images/javascript/javascript_intellisense.gif)

-For the details of how JavaScript IntelliSense works, including being based on type inference, JsDoc annotations, TypeScript declarations, and mixing JavaScript and TypeScript projects, see the [JavaScript language service documentation](https://github.com/Microsoft/TypeScript/wiki/JavaScript-Language-Service-in-Visual-Studio).
+For the details of how JavaScript IntelliSense works, including being based on type inference, JSDoc annotations, TypeScript declarations, and mixing JavaScript and TypeScript projects, see the [JavaScript language service documentation](https://github.com/Microsoft/TypeScript/wiki/JavaScript-Language-Service-in-Visual-Studio).

 When type inference does not provide the desired information, type information may be provided explicitly with JSDoc annotations.
 This document describes the [JSDoc annotations](https://github.com/Microsoft/TypeScript/wiki/JsDoc-support-in-JavaScript) currently supported.
 In addition to objects, methods, and properties, the JavaScript IntelliSense window also provides basic word completion for the symbols in your file.

 VS Code ships with the most stable version of the JavaScript language service.
 The same language service powers both JavaScript and TypeScript, so if you want to use a newer version, you can define the `typescript.tsdk` [setting](/docs/getstarted/settings.md) to point to a directory containing the TypeScript `tsserver.js` file.
 See more details [here](/docs/languages/typescript.md#using-newer-typescript-versions).

-## Automatic Type Acquisition
+### Automatic Type Acquisition

 VS Code JavaScript IntelliSense for third-party libraries and modules is powered by `*.d.ts` type declaration (typings) files coming from the [npmjs](https://www.npmjs.com) type declaration file repository and requires **npm**, the Node.js package manager, included with the [Node.js](https://nodejs.org) runtime.